SJTU-IPADS/wukong/README.md

 ### Feature Highlights

-- High-performance and Scalable
+- High-performance and Scalable RDF Store

-- Concurrent query processing
+- Concurrent SPARQL query processing

-- RDMA feature of InfiniBand
+- Enabling RDMA feature of InfiniBand

-- Evolving graphs
+- Support evolving graphs (not included)

 For more details on the Wukong see http://ipads.se.sjtu.edu.cn/projects/wukong.html, including new features, instructions, etc.